divu112311/DoughJo11/README.md

 3. Commit changes: `git commit -m 'Add feature'`
 4. Push to branch: `git push origin feature-name`
 5. Submit a pull request

+## The DoughJo Philosophy

+*"In the dojo of finance, every dollar is a student, every decision a lesson, and every goal a belt to earn.
+Train with discipline, invest with wisdom, and let compound interest be your greatest technique."*

+**- Sensei DoughJo** 🥋💰

 ## License